Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Experiments

 \subsection{Baselines}

-To fully and fairly compare with other baselines, we reproduce prior PEFT methods according to their work settings and also reuse the numbers provided in their articles.
-We compare RED to the following baselines:\\
+We ensured that different PEFT methods were compared systematically in a more fair setting.
+Therefore, we strictly followed the well-established training protocol, evaluating on the validation set after each epoch training, and selecting the checkpoint with the best performance on the validation set as the final model for testing on the test set.
+The following baseline methods were used for comparison with the proposed RED:

-\textbf{Fine-Tuning (FT)} is a very common method for training models that updates all model parameters using gradient descent. \citet{Lee2019WhatWE} proposes a variant of FT, which simply updates some layers and freezes other layers.
-We include one such baseline reported in prior work \cite{li2021prefix} on GPT-2, which adapts just the last two layers $(\mathbf{FT^{top2}})$.\\
+\begin{itemize} \item \textbf{Fine-Tuning (FT)} trains models by updating all their parameters.
+A variant of FT was proposed by \citet{Lee2019WhatWE}, which selectively updates certain layers while freezing others.
+We incorporate a baseline established in prior research by \citet{li2021prefix} with GPT-2, which specifically adapts only the final two layers, denoted as $\mathbf{FT^{top2}}$.